Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Veeam Office 365 Disadvantages:

-• Features for VBO365 are not as advanced as for Veeam B&R.
+• Features for VBO365 are less advanced than for Veeam B&R.

 • It’s hard to predict how much storage will be needed on the cloud.